ispras/qdt/README.md

 - The device stub generator supports system bus and PCI(E) bus device generation only.
-- The machine draft generator does not generate CLI argument accounting.
+- The machine boilerplate generator does not generate CLI argument accounting.
 A developer have to implement it manually if required.
 - A CPU instantiation is also too specific and not fully supported.
 Therefore, a developer have to handle it after generation.